What do we really know about the outer solar system?

 6 pm – 7:20 pm

 Newton Lecture Theatre INB0114 in the Isaac Newton building, University of Lincoln

 Phil Sutton graduated in Physics with Astrophysics from Nottingham Trent University.
 He worked at the physics department of Loughborough University for 10 years where he also completed a PhD degree on Saturn’s narrow F ring.
 One of aims of his work was to create numerical models to replicate observations taken by the Cassini spacecraft.
-Phil joined the University of Lincoln in September 2017 to start a new direction in astrophysics.
+Phil joined the University of Lincoln in September 2017 and leads a new research direction in astrophysics in Lincoln.